 - Walking lunges: Blending strength with cardio, walking lunges are a surefire way to help you sculpt some of your lower-body glory muscles such as the glutes and hammies.
 Walking lunges have the added benefit of building up the musculature around your knees which helps prevent common injuries.

 - Goblet squats: Goblet squats are a weighted variation of squats.
 These are performed by holding a dumbbell or kettlebell close to your chest and doing squats.
 This helps build the posterior chain muscles and make you more explosive and powerful.

 - Farmer's carries: This exercise is as effective as it is simple.
 Pick up something heavy such as a couple of kettlebells or a pair of dumbbells and carry them from one place to the next.
 However, don't let the simplicity fool you, this exercise builds a rock-hard core and strengthens your grip.
 It also pumps up most of the muscles in your arms and shoulders, while simultaneously engaging your upper back and obliques.

 Cardio has garnered an unfortunate reputation as being boring and monotonous, but it is truly anything but dull.
-By implementing the various techniques such as HIIT and AMRAP, with the tried-and-true steady state, you can elevate your cardio workouts into multi-faceted and fun endeavors.
+By implementing the various techniques such as HIIT and AMRAP, or a guided fitness program with these tried-and-true steady state, you can elevate your cardio workouts into multi-faceted and fun endeavors.